luchonaveiro/open-source-data-stack/README.md

 ![great_expectations_dag_targets](assets/great_expectations_dag_targets.png)

 To further understand how to create the *Expectations*, you can check my [great-expectations-postgres-tutorial](https://github.com/luchonaveiro/great-expectations-postgres-tutorial) repository.

+But basically, we can find all the defined validations on the `great_expectations` directory.
+There I defined different expectations for diffeernet tables: `jaffle_shop.customers`, `jaffle_shop.orders`, `stripe.payment` and `dev.fct_customer_orders`.
+The expectations defined are in charge of validating the columns data types, uniqueness and not null values of the tables primary key.

 Here, also we added another `nginx` server to host the `Great Expectations` documentation, we can go to `localhost:81` and see the runs results and the defined validations on each table.